Doshas: States of Being

 Similar to other types of Eastern medicine, Ayurveda healing is about balance and alignment.
-In order to stay balanced, counter your natural dosha inclinations with foods, lifestyle habits and exercise that are the polar opposite.
+In order to stay balanced, counter your natural dosha inclinations with foods, lifestyle habits, and exercise that are the polar opposite.
 For instance, for the stable kapha dosha, add some adventure and movement to your life.
 This type flourishes in dry climates and can handle both hot and cold.
 For the anxious, changeable vata dosha practice gentle, restorative yoga or calming mediation.
 In addition, vatas perform best in warmer climates.
 Lastly, for the fiery pitta dosha, eat cool, refreshing foods like cucumbers and apples and avoid hot, spicy foods.
-Moreover, pitta types flourish in cooler climates and are likely to excel at winter sports like skiing and hockey.
+Moreover, pitta types flourish in cooler climates and are likely to excel in winter sports like skiing and hockey.

 The primary function of the vata dosha is movement and is related to the elements of air and space.

-- Physical traits include: susceptible to cold temperatures, light body weight and dry skin
+- Physical traits include: susceptible to cold temperatures, light bodyweight, and dry skin

 - Personality traits include: creative, moving, quick, energetic and changeable

 When balanced, vata types are high-energy and adventurous.
 They are prone to being creative and flexible.
 They tend to take initiative and are very active.
-They enjoy being warm and need lots of human contact, both emotionally and physically.
+They enjoy being warm and need lots of human contacts, both emotionally and physically.
 Each dosha type responds to and receives energy differently.
 Individuals with strong vata dosha get their energy in bursts, which means they are also prone to bouts of fatigue.

 When unbalanced, they can suffer from insomnia, anxiety, and digestive issues.
 They can be spacey.
 They are also likely to blame themselves when things go wrong.
 An overactive mind is one of the greatest challenges for this dosha type, which can lead to anxiety-related health issues or insomnia.
 For a vata, these issues compound upon each other and will continue to make things worse until tangible steps are taken to realign your habits.
-Mediation, sticking to regular meal times, and getting at least eight hours of sleep are all helpful ways to get back on track.
+Mediation, sticking to regular mealtimes, and getting at least eight hours of sleep are all helpful ways to get back on track.
 Routines are often the key for those that lean more vata.

 If your vata dosha is increased, try adjusting your dietary patterns: